 A. Purpose Statement

-The PhD Program in the School of Education seeks to prepare scholars whose research will address critical problems in education, develop our understanding of teaching and learning in diverse contexts, and lead to improved outcomes for all learners.
+The Ph.D.
+Program in the School of Education seeks to prepare scholars whose research will address critical problems in education, develop our understanding of teaching and learning in diverse contexts, and lead to improved outcomes for all learners.
 There is no more important goal, nationally and globally, than educating all children and youth so that they may develop to their fullest potential.
 However, much remains to be discovered about how best to achieve this goal, given variation in learners, contexts, and opportunities.
 Our mission, to prepare the educational researchers of tomorrow, is accomplished through the implementation of a rigorous doctoral program that emphasizes high quality educational research utilizing varied methodological approaches.
 The program is grounded in interdisciplinary perspectives, including those from anthropological, sociological, psychological, and cognitive science traditions.

-The PhD program prepares students to assume leadership roles in both academic and non-academic settings.
+The Ph.D. program prepares students to assume leadership roles in both academic and non-academic settings.
 The program requires a shared first year core that provides the foundation needed to frame and begin investigating important research questions.
 Specializations within the program build on this foundation and offer students the opportunity to pursue individualized programs of study that capitalize on faculty expertise both within the School of Education and across the University.
 By engaging in ongoing research and producing evidence of their accomplishments through apprenticeship activities, graduates are well positioned to contribute to solving significant educational problems throughout their careers.

 B. Origin of the Program

 Until the late 1990s, the two departments in the former College of Education offered the Ph.D. in Education.
 Some requirements overlapped, but each program stood on its own, and within each program there were several specialization areas.
 In 1998, the College of Education was combined with two other UD Colleges, and at that time the two Education departments merged to form a School of Education.
-As a result, one PhD program was developed in the new School, with eight different specializations (a ninth area was created in 2005, and a Joint Program with Economics began in 2009).
+As a result, one Ph.D. program was developed in the new School, with eight different specializations (a ninth area was created in 2005, and a Joint Program with Economics began in 2009).
 The program’s core courses and many other requirements were revised in 2004, and minor modifications were adopted in 2007 (with Senate approval in both years).

-In the years since the last program revision, there have been substantial changes in faculty and in the education landscape.
-The doctoral program outlined here reflects our commitment to the scholarly study of teaching, learning, and educational processes through a rigorous, cohesive program that is sustained by the research interests and strengths of the faculty.
+In 2013, a major revision of the program condensed the number of specializations to six, to align with the expertise of faculty and the needs of the educational landscape.
+In 2018, the former Evaluation, Measurement, and Statistics (EMS) specialization became a separate Ph.D. program within the School of Education: the Ph.D. in Educational Statistics and Research Methods.
+The five other specializations remain organized under the Ph.D. in Education.

 C. Administration and Faculty

 The Committee on Graduate Studies in Education (CGSE) is the SOE-level committee that administers all the graduate programs, including the Ph.D. and M.A. program in Education.
 The committee is composed of four faculty members from the School of Education, a graduate student member selected by the Education Graduate Association, and the Director of the School of Education (or designee).